sjarvie/GoDFS/README.md

 In the client proccess, the following commands can be issued to save or retrieve files

-* Insert a file

-  put [local file absolute path] [desired remote path]
+* Insert a file :   put [local file absolute path] [desired remote path]

-* Retrieve a file

-get [remote path to retrieve file from] [local absolute path to save file]

   		put /home/sjarvie/file.txt /file.txt

+* Retrieve a file :  get [remote path to retrieve file from] [local absolute path to save file]

   		get /file.txt /home/sjarvie/out.txt